NeKoRoSYS/NKRsys-Mobile-Input-Handling/README.md

 <br>

 ## Usage
+Prefabs are cool and all, but I recommend you to set up the controls from scratch!
 - ### [`ControlButton`](https://github.com/NeKoRoSYS/NKRsys-MIH/blob/main/Scripts/ControlButton.cs)
   1. Create a 2D GameObject inside the canvas.
   2. Add an `Image` component and change the sprite if applicable.